Honeywell International Inc. (HON) Gains As Market Dips: What You Should Know

 Honeywell International Inc. will be looking to display strength as it nears its next earnings release.
 In that report, analysts expect Honeywell International Inc. to post earnings of $1.88 per share.
 This would mark a year-over-year decline of 2.08%.
 Meanwhile, our latest consensus estimate is calling for revenue of $8.41 billion, down 0.48% from the prior-year quarter.

-Investors might also notice recent changes to analyst estimates for Honeywell International Inc.These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+It is also important to note the recent changes to analyst estimates for Honeywell International Inc.These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.08% lower.
-Honeywell International Inc. is holding a Zacks Rank of #4 (Sell) right now.
+The Zacks Consensus EPS estimate has moved 1.21% higher within the past month.
+Honeywell International Inc. is currently a Zacks Rank #4 (Sell).

 In terms of valuation, Honeywell International Inc. is currently trading at a Forward P/E ratio of 21.23.
-This represents a premium compared to its industry's average Forward P/E of 17.32.
+This valuation marks a premium compared to its industry's average Forward P/E of 17.09.

-It is also worth noting that HON currently has a PEG ratio of 2.22.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Diversified Operations was holding an average PEG ratio of 1.36 at yesterday's closing price.
+It is also worth noting that HON currently has a PEG ratio of 2.2.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Diversified Operations industry currently had an average PEG ratio of 1.38 as of yesterday's close.

-The Diversified Operations industry is part of the Conglomerates sector.
-This industry currently has a Zacks Industry Rank of 168, which puts it in the bottom 34% of all 250+ industries.

 Click to get this free report